True or false? Great singers are born great!

 When people raise their voices in church, or temple, or in any other method of praise.
 They’re not thinking that the Almighty, the Divine, the powers in heaven, are judging their singing voices, separating those prayers that come with great sound attached, from those prayers that come with certain notes off pitch.
 I’d like to believe that if there is someone listening to the songs of praise in the heavens, sent by us mortals here on earth, that they are more interested in what’s in our hearts, than how we’re performing those words of praise.

 People who sing, and who sound great, love to sing, its just part of their DNA.
-They grew up singing along with nursery rhymes, and the radio, and their favorite artists, they listen to music in the car, they go to live concerts, and music is an integral part of their everyday life.
+They grew up singing along with nursery rhymes, and the radio, and their favorite artists, they listen to music in the car, they go to live concerts, and the impact of music on communication in everyday life.
 Great singers love to sing and want to share that joy, so they bring their performances to audiences and give them the gift of themselves.

 I want to show you how to instantly sound like a better singer, so what’s the first clue?
 Making sure that as you sing, the people that hear you, feel that the songs are coming from your heart.
 I want your listeners to be moved by the way that you’re singing, and in fact, I want you to be moved to joy as you sing, and the audience to just share that joy.
 When that happens, it feels amazing for you and them.
 There’s a reason that singers love to perform live.
 They feel the joy of singing, and then the energy and connection of an audience that appreciates the gift they’ve given them, makes the performer feel full, appreciated, and sometimes even loved.